All posts in Uncategorized

 The other risk of automation is when things auto-post beyond our control.
-There’s nothing worse than posting a Facebook post which has a typo or incorrect info – only to discover it’s already been sent out to Twitter and Linked In too.
+There’s nothing worse than posting a Facebook post that has a typo or incorrect info – only to discover it was already sent out to Twitter and Linked In too.
 Damage control can be tough when you don’t remember to pull it down fast enough.

 Now that we’ve moved on and tackled the bad boy side of automation of social networks – let’s look at it the way how automation can be a kickass tool to help manage social media more effectively.